aspose-cells/Aspose.Cells-Doc-md/english/pythonjava/developer-guide/tables/creating-a-list-object/_index.md

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/python/asposecells.api/Workbook), that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/python/asposecells.api/Workbook) class contains a [**Worksheets**](https://reference.aspose.com/cells/python/asposecells.api/worksheetcollection) collection that allows access to each worksheet in an Excel file.

 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/python/asposecells.api/Worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/python/asposecells.api/Worksheet) class provides a wide range of properties and methods for managing a worksheet.
-To create a [**ListObject**](https://reference.aspose.com/cells/python/asposecells.api/ListObject) in a worksheet, use [**ListObjects**](https://reference.aspose.com/cells/python/asposecells.api/worksheet#ListObjects) collection property of the [**Worksheet**](https://reference.aspose.com/cells/python/asposecells.api/Worksheet) class.
+To create a [**ListObject**](https://reference.aspose.com/cells/python/asposecells.api/ListObject) in a worksheet, use the [**ListObjects**](https://reference.aspose.com/cells/python/asposecells.api/worksheet#ListObjects) collection property of the [**Worksheet**](https://reference.aspose.com/cells/python/asposecells.api/Worksheet) class.
 Each [**ListObject**](https://reference.aspose.com/cells/python/asposecells.api/ListObject) is, in fact, an object of the [**ListObjectCollection**](https://reference.aspose.com/cells/python/asposecells.api/ListObjectCollection) class, which further provides the [**add**](https://reference.aspose.com/cells/python/asposecells.api/listobjectcollection#add(int,%20int,%20int,%20int,%20boolean)) method for adding a List object and specifying a range of cells for the list.

 According to the specified range of cells, the List object is created in the worksheet by Aspose.Cells.
 Use attributes (for example, ShowTotals, ListColumns, etc.) of the [**ListObject**](https://reference.aspose.com/cells/python/asposecells.api/ListObject) class to control the list.

 In the example given below, we have created the same [**ListObject**](https://reference.aspose.com/cells/python/asposecells.api/ListObject) using Aspose.Cells for Python via Java API as we created using Microsoft Excel in the above section.